Rossi-Laboratory/CritiFusion/README.md

 ---

-## Overview
+# Overview

-Recent diffusion models achieve impressive photorealism, yet they still struggle with long, compositional, or attribute-heavy prompts.
-Typical failure modes include:
+Modern diffusion models achieve strong image quality yet struggle with complex or compositional prompts:

 - Missing or hallucinated objects
-- Incorrect attributes (color, count, style)
+- Incorrect attributes (color, count, orientation)
-- Inconsistent global structure when attempting local edits
+- Loss of global structure when correcting local details

-CritiFusion addresses these issues with two complementary modules:
+CritiFusion introduces **two fully training-free modules** to address these issues:

-- **CritiCore** — a multimodal semantic critic built on an ensemble of LLMs plus a VLM.
+- **CritiCore** — a multimodal semantic critic built on an LLM ensemble plus a VLM.
-  It rewrites the prompt into a structured, CLIP-friendly form while preserving the user’s intent.
+  It rewrites or augments the user prompt with structured, CLIP-friendly semantic hints.

-- **SpecFusion** — a spectral latent refinement stage that operates in the frequency domain.
+- **SpecFusion** — a spectral latent fusion module for SDXL.
-  It preserves low-frequency structure while injecting high-frequency detail via a single SDXL img2img step.
+  It preserves low-frequency structure while injecting high-frequency detail in one img2img step.

-Together, these components provide a **training-free refinement layer** that can be placed after any SDXL-based generator to improve alignment and perceptual quality.
+Together, these modules provide a drop-in refinement layer that consistently boosts semantic accuracy and perceptual quality.

 ---

-## Method
+# Method

 <p align="center">
   <img src="img/fig2-1.png" width="85%">
 </p>

-### CritiCore: Multimodal Semantic Critique
+## CritiCore: Multimodal Semantic Critique

-CritiCore receives the original user prompt and, optionally, an initial image.
+CritiCore receives the original prompt and optionally a base image.

 It then:

-  1. Uses a **multi-LLM ensemble** to decompose the prompt into semantically coherent clauses and tags.
+1. Uses a **multi-LLM ensemble** to decompose the prompt into semantic clauses.
-  2. Aggregates the ensemble outputs into a stable set of positive and negative tags, with CLIP-77-safe truncation and ordering.
+2. Aggregates these outputs into ordered positive and negative tags (CLIP-77 safe).
-  3. Invokes a **VLM-based critique** to analyze the mismatch between the initial image and the target description.
+3. Invokes a **vision-language model** to critique image–text mismatch.
-  4. Merges textual tags and VLM feedback into a refined prompt that is better aligned with the target semantics, while remaining faithful to user intent.

-The result is a strengthened conditioning signal that rephrases the original instruction into a form more suitable for diffusion-based generators.
+4. Merges both signals into a concise, alignment-optimized refined prompt.

+The refined prompt strengthens the conditioning of the diffusion model without altering the user’s intent.

-### SpecFusion: Spectral Latent Refinement
+## SpecFusion: Spectral Latent Refinement

-SpecFusion operates on SDXL latents and combines:
+SpecFusion refines SDXL latents through:

-- A **CADR-style mapping** from alignment scores to sampling parameters
+- A **CADR-style mapping** from alignment scores to sampling parameters.
-  (e.g., guidance scale, number of steps, latent noise strength).
-- A **frequency-domain fusion** step that merges a “structural” latent with a “detail-enhanced” latent:
+- A **frequency-domain fusion** between:
-  - Low frequencies preserve composition and camera geometry.
-  - High frequencies inject sharper textures and local details.

-This yields a single-step img2img refinement that improves fidelity without destabilizing the original layout.
+  - a structural latent preserving geometry
+  - a detail latent enhancing texture

+The result is a stable, single-step img2img refinement improving sharpness, consistency, and adherence to content.

 ---

-## Gallery
+# Gallery

 <p align="center">
   <img src="img/fig 4-1.png" width="32%">